chanelrichardson/GeneralRCV/README.md

 ### `make-config.py`
 The configuration file is used within the RCV simulation to define a variety of parameters.
 These specific parameters and their descriptions can be found in `ModelingConfiguration.py`.
+The parameters currently in this file are all specific to Massachusetts, so be sure to change them accordingly.
+This file was also created for MA modeling, and I'm not sure how configuration files were created for the FairVote project.

 The configuration is a large dictionary.
 At the top level there's one key per state.
 The configuration file doesn't need to include all 50 states, just the states you want to run on.